-We offer orthodontics treatment to our patients in Leighton Buzzard, Milton Keynes and surrounding villages who may require their teeth to be re-aligned or re-positioned.
+We offer orthodontic treatment to our patients in Leighton Buzzard, Milton Keynes and surrounding villages who may require their teeth to be re-aligned or re-positioned.

 What is Orthodontic treatment?